-I’m a writer and creative who likes to tell stories and connect with community.
-I do marketing for a small business that helps people plan for their futures through risk management.
-I’m also studying to be a Certified Cicerone (beer sommelier).
+I’m a writer who likes to tell stories and connect with community.
+I am the marketing director for a small, multigenerational family business that helps people insure their financial plans.
+I’m also studying to be a Certified Cicerone (beer sommelier) and have already passed the written exam (halfway there!).
+I love being involved with my Truckee community and am the Board Secretary of the Friends of the Truckee Library.

-Beer – event planning and hosting, education, pairings, consulting
+Beer – event planning and hosting, staff education, pairings, consulting

 Victory gardens during wartime weren’t just for supplementing rations; governments also encouraged populations to grow food to boost morale.
 Now, “pandemic gardening” addresses both concepts, too, during a different kind of global crisis.
 And with Community Supported Agriculture farm box patronage at an all-time high, it’s no secret that the general public is thinking deeper about where their food comes from.